bigsea-ufcg/bigsea-manager/docs/restapi-endpoints.md

-#  Endpoints
+#  REST API Endpoints

-This section provides a detailed list of avaliable endpoints in Broker API.
+This section provides a detailed list of avaliable endpoints in Broker REST API.

 ## Submit and run
   Run a submission and returns json data with id of submission.